flojoy-ai/docs/docs/instruments-wiki/Motion/Smaract-MCS2/Smaract-MCS2.md

 <Tabs>
 <TabItem value="Instrumental" label="Instrumental">

-Here is a Python script that uses Instrumental to connect to a Smaract - MCS2 Motion controller:
+To connect to a Smaract-MCS2 Motion using Instrumental, you can use the following Python script:

 ```python
 from instrumental import instrument